jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-A lie gets halfway around the world before the truth has a chance to get its pants on.
+It is a characteristic of wisdom not to do desperate things.
-- Winston Churchill
+- Henry David Thoreau

-Updated on: [6/26/2023]
+Updated on: [6/27/2023]
 <!-- #quoteEnd -->
 </pre>